Mond3Mabenz/Byte-the-Starz/README.md

 Project Tile: Ping Pong

 Code: (Instructions on how to run the code)
+The code should be saved from github by pulling or saving directly.
+Open android studio and open saved file.
+Run the code and enjoy the game.

 Tools: whether on cmd,android studio or other programme